vizlab-kobe/InSituVis/README.md

 ## Pre-requisities

-The follwoing packages needs to be installed before compiling SmokeRingVis.
+The follwoing packages needs to be installed in order to use parallel visualization functionalities.
 - [KVS](https://github.com/naohisas/KVS)
 - OSMesa
 - MPI